realmagicgreen/magicgreen-gridsome/content/posts/2018-05-22-racing-to-clean.md

 ---
 title: Racing to clean
 subtitle: Volcom Indonesia offers an example of responsible action, the Red Bag race.
+description: "From the great mind of Ketut \"King Kong\" Kasih, owner of Volcom Indonesia.
+The red bag race is a competition to collect trash at surf contests." # max 160 digits cos dunno how to trim it, yet......
 date: 2018-05-22
 published: true
-description: From the great mind of Ketut "King Kong" Kasih, owner of Volcom Indonesia.
-The red bag race is a competition to collect trash at surf contests. # max 160 digits cos dunno how to trim it, yet......
 category: techniques
 tags:
   - Bali